Principal Investigator

 ude.nworb@nosliw_drawde LinkedIn

-Ted Wilson is the Provost’s Assistant Professor of Neuroscience and of Brain Science at Brown University and the Robert J. and Nancy D. Carney Institute for Brain Science Alzheimer’s Disease Center.
+Ted Wilson is the Provost’s Assistant Professor of Neuroscience and of Brain Science at Brown University and the Robert J. and Nancy D. Carney Institute for Brain Science’s Center for Alzheimer’s Disease Research.
 As a neurobiologist, his research interests surround understanding the cellular biology underlying Alzheimer’s disease.

 Lab Members